 Large crowds follow after Jesus.
 A leper comes to Him, asking to be made clean.
 Jesus touches and miraculously heals the leper instantly.
 This is Matthew’s first specific account of Jesus miraculously healing someone.

 Matthew gives his second account of a specific miracle of Jesus.
 Jesus heals the servant of a Roman centurion of great faith.
-Jesus marvels at this centurion’s faith and makes an important and stunning point to His disciples: Gentiles who have faith will participate in the kingdom of heaven alongside the patriarchs, while the sons of the kingdom who lack faith will lose rewards, and be excluded from being honored.
+Jesus marvels at this centurion’s faith and makes an important and stunning point to His disciples.

 Matthew continues to present Jesus as the God-man sent from heaven, as Israel’s Messiah, and as the long-awaited King, the Son of David.
 He shares three examples of Jesus miraculously healing people during His ministry in Capernaum.
 Jesus then decides to take His ministry to the eastern shore of the Sea of Galilee to the Greco-Roman province called the Decapolis.
 On the way He quiets a terrible storm.
-Upon arrival he casts out two demons.
+Upon arrival He casts out demons from two demon-possessed men.
 Throughout these episodes we see Jesus’s power over sickness, His power over a storm, and His power over the spiritual realm.